 ...or your phone!

 We have some time at the end of our lessons called 'Splashtime', this is the perfect moment to have a quick chat to your teacher, if you have any questions, or you can use this time to snap a few photos for memories of your swimming journey together while playing with our toys.
 Bring a friend or family member along too, or ask your Poolside assistant to snap a photo of you both - don't forget to send them to us too, we love to share your journey!

 Swimming Star Cards

-Your teacher will have some of their own Swimming Star Milestones cards poolside for you to use, but you have your own too, in your Welcome Pack when you join Puddle Ducks Dorset.
+Your teacher will have some of our Swimming Star Milestones cards poolside for you to use.
 Be sure to bring them along with you in your swim bag and you can snap a photo together... just like this one!